mirolerch/Cybersecurity-Home-Lab/SOC-Analyst-Lab/README.md

 ### Configuring the Lab Network

-Create a separate NAT Network in VirtualBox for isolated communication between the Windows and Ubuntu VMs.
+A dedicated NAT Network (`SOC101`) was created in VirtualBox to allow isolated communication between the Windows and Ubuntu VMs.
+This ensures that potentially malicious files cannot reach the external network, which is critical for safe malware analysis.